plane-paper/WatIsLife-Discord/README.md

 Some other things worth noting:
 - Logs are saved under LOGS/bot_log_[timestamp].log, generated automatically.
-- User counters are saved in user_counter,json in the root directory, generated automatically.
+- User counters are saved in user_counter.json in the root directory, generated automatically.

 ## Cloning and Additional Development